bjmorgan/pyscses/README.md

 ## Tests

 ## Documentation
-Once installed, the `pyscses` code is imported in and run using a [Jupyter notebook](http://jupyter-notebook.readthedocs.io/en/latest/#).
-An extensive user guide for running the code and varying the simulation conditions can be found [here](https://github.com/georgiewellock/PYSCSES/blob/master/userguides/notebooks/userguide.ipynb) .

-## Documentation
 Once installed, the `pyscses` code is imported into, and run using a [Jupyter notebook](http://jupyter-notebook.readthedocs.io/en/latest/#).
 An overview of the capabilities of `pyscses`, along with example code for running the code and varying the simulation conditions can be found [here](https://github.com/georgiewellock/PYSCSES/blob/master/userguides/notebooks/userguide.ipynb) .